Brilliant People – A Short Story – Fantasy / Thriller

 ‘Are they?’

 ‘Yes, and you only replaced them last week.
 I don’t understand.
 I keep them on the windowsill, like you said.’
-Mendes felt their tone growing more and more supercilious with every syllable.
-‘Your advice is misleading if you ask me.
+The tone of their voice grew increasing supercilious with every syllable.
+‘Your advice is misleading, if you ask me.
 I ought to send an email to your company.’

 There, thought Mendes, that should put a stamp on things.